 Diaper discipline, also called diaper punishment, is a type of psychological punishment that involves humiliating a person by forcing them to wear diapers like a baby.
-Diaper discipline is administered by parents to manage the rebellious behaviour of children and teenagers.
+Diaper discipline is administered by parents to manage the rebellious behavior of children and teenagers.
 This punishment technique is advocated only by a small group of parents and has no medical evidence whatsoever to support its practise or about its effectiveness.
 In contrast, one child expert has suggested no parent would undertake this practise if they were making an informed choice.

 It is similar to diaper domination, which is used as form of BDSM play rather than legitimate punishment, and it is often very difficult to distinguish AB/DL fiction from those advocating it as an actual parental practice.